Wednesday, December 18, 2024

 And yet, after Heavy Rain, I will not buy another expansion for this amazing game.

 The reason is simple: I think it's one of the worst expansions I've encountered in over three decades of boardgaming.
-(And no, I'm not even talking about the price, which is admittedly surprisingly steep.)
+(And no, I'm not even talking about the price, which I'll admit is surprisingly steep.)

 Now this is no snarky review: I'm not writing this while angry, nor do I have an ax to grind with anyone.
 I'm just writing this as a consumer, a player of games, and one who's disappointed.